chadwain/zss/README.md

   - Allows one to draw a document to graphical window via a rendering backend.
 At the moment, the only provided backend is [SDL2](source/render/sdl.zig).

 # Building zss
 zss is built using Zig 0.8.0, not master.
-It has only been tested on Linux.

 To do layout or run tests, you will need:
 - harfbuzz
 - freetype

-To run the demo program, you must also have:
+To use the SDL2 rendering backend or run the demo program, you must also have:
 - sdl2
 - sdl2-image